Superrehtard/old_diaspora_wiki/Diaspora's-message-semantics.md

 * `<raw_message>` is the text of the message that Alice wants to send out.
 Note that the text of this message must be made suitable for XML using any appropriate escaping scheme.
 For example, unsafe characters like `<` and `>` could be translated into their corresponding XML entities like `&lt;` and `&gt;`.
 Or the CDATA method could be used.
 (See the [XML specification](http://www.w3.org/TR/2006/REC-xml11-20060816/#syntax))
 * `<guid>` is a string of 16 hexadecimal digits.
 Alice's pod MUST choose a new GUID for each status message, and MUST retain the guid, to receive responses to the post.
 * `<diaspora_handle>` is Alice's [[Webfinger address|Diaspora's federation protocol#Discovery]].
 * `<public>` is the string "true" or "false".
 If it is set to "true", then Bob MAY share Alice's post with others.
-If the string is "false", then Bob SHOULD NOT share the post with others. (although Alice must know that once she has sent a message to Bob, if Bob is capable of reading that message, he is capable of abusing its contents).
-* `<created_at>` is the time that Alice posted the message, using the strftime format string of "%Y-%m-%d %H:%M:%S %Z".
-(Note:  This is similar to, but distinct from, ISO 8601 format).

-Alice will then wrap this up as a _separate_ salmon slap for _each_ of the intended recipients and send it to each recipient according to the methods described in [[Diaspora's federation protocol]].
+If the string is "false", then Bob SHOULD NOT share the post with others. (although Alip as a _separate_ salmon slap for _each_ of the intended recipients and send it to each recipient according to the methods described in [[Diaspora's federation protocol]].
 Note that if Alice is sending the message to Bob and Diego, she MUST send separate salmon slaps for each recipient, even if Bob and Diego live on the same pod.
 This is because the slap MUST be encrypted separately for each recipient (encrypted according to the rules in [[Diaspora's federation protocol]]).

 ### Public status updates